araminian/networking-in-go/chapter3/README.md

 - `receive buffer`: A receive buffer is block of memory that stores incoming data from a network interface card (NIC).
 It allows the node to accept certain amount of data without requiring an application to read the data immediately.
 We have per-connection receive buffer.
 When in our `Go Code` we call `Read` from `net.Conn` interface, it will read data from the receive buffer.

 - `window size` : The window size is the maximum amount of data that can be sent without receiving an acknowledgment.
 It is a measure of the sender's buffer size and the receiver's buffer size.
 The window size is used to control the flow of data between the sender and receiver.
 A window size of `0` means the receiver's buffer is full and the sender should wait for an acknowledgment before sending more data.
 Each server and client has a window size.

+- `RST`: informs tha sender that the receiver's side of the connection closed and will not accept any more data. the sender should close the connection.
+Intermediate nodes like routers and firewalls can send a RST packet to close a connection.